 The most common symptoms in infected patients are sudden onset of fever, muscle pains and body aches, dry cough, sore throat, runny nose, feeling tired or unwell and headache.
-The symptoms develop anywhere from 1 to 4 days after infection and last for 2 to 7 days.
-For the majority of people, the symptoms commonly resolve without treatment.
-Complicated influenza infections can
+The symptoms

 5. Who is at most risk for influenza?

 Influenza infection resulting in mild illness is most common in children of school-going age between 5 and 15 years.
 Influenza can also cause severe illness and the following groups of people are at the highest risk of severe illness: children aged <5 years, adults aged 65 years or older, pregnant women, those who are obese (BMI ≥40) and those with chronic health conditions such as chronic heart disease, chronic lung disease (e.g. TB), kidney, liver, blood or metabolic diseases (e.g. diabetes), or weakened immune systems (e.g. HIV infection).